General Data Protection Regulation (GDPR) 2016

-If you wish to view information that the council holds about you, you must make what is known as a 'subject access request' which costs £10.
+If you wish to view information that the council holds about you, you must make what is known as a 'subject access request' (SAR) or a 'personal information request' (PIR).

 You are entitled to be told if any personal date is held about you AND if so: